MacManley/gt7-udp/README.md

 | int32  | Signed 32-bit integer   |
 | float  | Floating point (32-bit) |

-There is a singular encrypted packet sent out by GT7.
+There is an encrypted packet sent out by GT7.
 The packet is encrypted in the Salsa20 stream cipher.
 The packets will only be sent from the console if there is a heartbeat sent from a device (in our case an ESP8266/ESP32).
 Once the console receives a heartbeat, it then establishes a connection with the ESP8266/ESP32 and sends the data to the IP address that was used to send the heartbeat.
 The console will expect a heartbeat every 100 packets (around 1.6 seconds) or else the connection will cease.

 ## Packet Types